 1993 Brazilian Grand Prix

-A mid-race rainstorm caused chaos in Interlagos - Ukyo Katayama and Aguri Suzuki crashed on the pit straight, triggering the deployment of the safety car.
+A mid-race rainstorm caused chaos in Interlagos – Ukyo Katayama and Aguri Suzuki crashed on the pit straight, triggering the deployment of the safety car.
 Although one had been used in the 1973 Canadian GP (causing all sorts of confusion in the process) this was the first time it had officially been seen after the FIA introduced it for all races at the beginning of the season.
-It wasn’t quite as flashy as the AMG Mercedes’ that were later used and instead the field followed around Fiat Tempra.
+It wasn’t quite as flashy as the AMG Mercedes’ that later became an F1 mainstay and instead the field followed around a Fiat Tempra.
 Even the safety car wasn’t enough to calm things down, though, as Christian Fittipaldi spun at the first corner and was hit by Alain Prost.

 A few laps after the restart, Ayrton Senna passed Damon Hill for the lead and went on to win, with Hill claiming his maiden podium in second and Michael Schumacher finishing third.
 Alex Zanardi took sixth for Lotus, the only point of his F1 career.
 Even though the race was over, the safety car wasn’t done with yet.
 Fans swamped the track and blocked Senna from getting back to the pits, so he jumped out of his McLaren and made his way back in the safety car, hanging out of the window and waving all the way.

 2010 Australian Grand Prix